To reflect the new tax year, this article has been updated

 Breaking the ‘last-minute’ tax habit

 There are sound, practical reasons for sorting your taxes and year-end finances in good time too.
-It can take much longer for providers to process transactions if there’s a last minute rush at tax-year end.
+It can take much longer for providers to process transactions than a couple of weeks too – especially if there’s a last minute rush at tax-year end.

-Check whether you need to top up your ISA or review your mix of Cash and Stocks and Shares.
+Check whether you need to top up your ISA or review your mix of Cash and Stocks and Shares at the beginning of the new year, so you’ve time to make some more regular monthly contributions if you can.
 Or put cash into extra pension contributions.
 Don’t feel guilty if you can’t put away that much this year either – it’s keeping the regular saving habit going that’s important in the long run.
 We’re always happy to talk through your options and adjust your financial plan if you want to.

 Get your paperwork in order